Bayurzx/meter/README.md

 - First, check out the site [AdeAI NFT Marketplace](https://adeai.netlify.app/)
 - Make sure you have a web wallet, preferably MetaMask.
-- If you haven’t added the Aurora Network yet, don’t worry the app will do that for you.
+- If you haven’t added the Meter Network yet, don’t worry the app will do that for you.
 - Make sure that you are on the testnet
 - Go to the faucet to get some test coins
 - Trade NFTs and play around with the AI.